felix91gr/swift-linuxSetup/README.md

 # Swift@Linux Setup
 _Shell Scripts and instructions on how to set up Swift on Linux._

-**TODO: vscode apt get issue link, script naming, change toolkit to toolchain.**
+**TODO: gif of awesome SDE, change toolkit to toolchain, proofreading.**

 Follow the Steps: